dandi/dandi-archive/doc/design/zarr-manifests.md

         - The Zarr entry objects returned in `…/files/` responses (with & without `versions/{version_id}/`) will need to gain a `VersionId` field containing the S3 object version ID
     - Nothing under /zarr/versions/ is writable over the API

-* Publishing Zarrs: Just ensure that the `zarr_version` in Zarr assets is frozen and that no entries/S3 object versions from the referenced version are ever deleted ?
+* Publishing Dandisets with Zarrs: Just ensure that no entries/S3 object versions from the referenced version are ever deleted (see GC section below)

-#### Garbage collection
+#### Garbage collection (GC)

 * GC of Manifests: manifests older than X days (e.g. 30) can be deleted if not referenced by any Zarr asset (draft or published).
 * GC of Manifests should trigger analysis/deletion of S3 objects based on their content: